tor-jorgen/simpleinvoice-server/README.md

 **Note!** For Windows, you need to install Docker Desktop, which again requires Windows Subsystem for Linux (WSL) with a Linux distribution.
 Depending on Windows version, you can use virtualization or Hyper-V instead, but WSL should work for all versions.

+If you have the required software installed, you can jump to the [Configuration](#Configuration) section.

 ## Windows Subsystem for Linux